-The Fjords are special and it is a very different cruise.
-People travel from all over the world to join ships going down the Fjords, so the make up of passengers becomes far more diverse.
-The water in the Fjords is calm, the distance between mountains each side is atmospheric where it makes you think of the Vikings or Greek Mythology, it is so very different to a sea cruise.
-Here are the most popular stops.BERGEN FLAM OLDEN SKJOLDEN STAVANGER Some stops are no more than small wooden villages, where the ship guests out number the locals.
+Game of Thrones TV show brings attention to Iceland, and The Vikings TV show brings the Fjords to life.
+King in Norse is Kong, but King Kong never filmed here!
+The Fjords are special and diverse.
+From snow and ice and Northern Lights to green valleys of tall mountains.
+People travel from all over the world to join ships going down the Fjords, so the makeup of passengers becomes far more diverse.
+The water in the Fjords is calm, the sea outside can be rough.
+The distance between mountains each side is atmospheric where it makes you think of the Vikings or Greek Mythology, it is so very different to a sea cruise.
+Here are the most popular stops.BERGEN FLAM OLDEN SKJOLDEN STAVANGER Some stops are no more than small wooden villages, where the ship guests outnumber the locals.
 Some stops are complete adventure centres for base jumpers and skiers.
 Cycling, hiking and canoeing become the adventures.
 Trips to glaciers and waterfalls.
 Iceland is beyond and a different majesty.
-Here are the rest of the stops, the drop down menu is also below.
-ANDALSNES BERGEN FLAM OLDEN OSLOFJORD SKJOLDEN STAVANGER TROMSO REYKJAVIC AKUREYRI ALESUND ALTA BODO EIDFJORD KLAKSVIK TORSHAVN GEIRANGER HAUGESUND HELLESYLT HEIMAEY HONNINGSVAG ISAFJORDUR KRISTIANSUND LOFOTEN ISLANDS LONGYEARBYEN NARVIK NUUK QAQORTOQ TRONDHEIM Even more stops in the list below.
+Here are the rest of the stops, the drop-down menu is also below.
+ANDALSNES OSLOFJORD TROMSO REYKJAVIC AKUREYRI ALESUND BODO EIDFJORD KLAKSVIK TORSHAVN GEIRANGER HAUGESUND HELLESYLT HEIMAEY HONNINGSVAG ISAFJORDUR KRISTIANSUND LOFOTEN ISLANDS LONGYEARBYEN NARVIK NUUK QAQORTOQ TRONDHEIM even more, in the list below.

 Fjords to the Artic